-The NIH offers Research Supplements to Promote Diversity in Health-Related Research (PA-20-222) that are specifically designed to “provide support for research experiences for individuals from diverse backgrounds throughout the continuum from high school to the faculty level.”
-These administrative supplements have been an important mechanism for providing underrepresented minorities (URM) young investigators and trainees with mentoring on the pathway to independence.
+The NIH offers Research Supplements to Promote Diversity in Health-Related Research (PA-21-071) that are specifically designed to “provide support for research experiences for individuals from diverse backgrounds throughout the continuum from high school to the faculty level.”
+These administrative supplements have been an important mechanism for providing mentoring to underrepresented minority (URM) young investigators and trainees on the pathway to independence.
 This site is meant to facilitate the matching of underrepresented scientists with potential mentors so that they may apply for diversity supplement funding through NUCATS or other individual research awards.

 CTSA Program diversity supplements are offered once a year.
 The deadline to apply is November 1, with the application process beginning in July.
 Other NIH diversity supplement deadlines vary depending on funding institute.
 NUCATS will make information available on this website when we are seeking applicants for the CTSA-funded supplement.